10up/windows-azure-storage/readme.txt

 1. To activate the plugin, log in into the WordPress as administrator and navigate to list of plugins.
 Then check the associated checkbox for the plugin and click on "Activate" link.

 == Changelog ==
+= 1.1 =
+* This release is compatible with Windows Azure SDK for PHP v2.1.0 and WordPress 3.1

 = 1.0 =
 * First release of Windows Azure Storage plugin for WordPress